 A) The process is really very simple.
 The information you’ll need to provide is:

-Then a credit assessment will be made based on your ability to repay, your credit history and your residence and employment stability.
+Then a credit assessment will be made based on your ability to repay, credit history, collateral, residence and employment stability.
 And you’ll probably have your answer within 24 hours!

 A) These days loans can be powerful financial tools.
 You can use them to acquire assets like a car, a computer or a boat.
 You can take out a loan to improve your home, or to contribute to an RRSP or some other valuable investment.